JBShady/COD5-Remastered/README.md

 * On this map, the team of Marines now uses camouflage raider gear to reference how they were supposed to be a recon team in the storyline.
 First person viewmodel also reflects this, and this also helps differentiate the two different Marine crews.
 * Instead of randomizing the player models for each character, each Player (1, 2, 3, 4) always has a consistent and unique player model/face/gear.
 * Added the Nacht "sprint" crawler animation to bridge the consistency between the first two maps.
-* Added a second new type of "super sprinter" that comes after round 10, toggleable in Game Options.
+* Added a second new cut "super sprinter" that comes after round 10, toggleable under "Enemy Intensity" in Game Options.
 * Added rare co-op voiceover Easter Egg when player 4 turns on the power
 * Fixed the Bouncing Betty model sometimes moving in the wrong direction when purchasing off the wall
-* Rewrote voiceover scripting to use improved code from later DLCs that reduced the repetiveness of how lines are selected
-* Reorganized voiceover categories to be less repetitive and more consistent, and also added new categories for powerups, perks, Teddy Bear (cut), and downed lines (cut).
 * Added generic pain voiceover to allign with the other three modded maps.
 * Fixed vision file changing when going downstairs in the power room
 * Fixed music audio dropping too much when in shower room zone
+* Added easter egg scripted dialogue for Player 4
+* Added easter egg PA system music that can play after using the traps too much
+* Uncensored Nazi flag, as seen in the trailer of the map

 ## Shi No Numa
 * Added "mission intro" in the bottom left corner to include storyline accurate info.